How to Find Research Opportunities

 - Audubon’s renowned Seabird Restoration Program is headquartered at the Cornell Lab.
 This program offers summer internships for undergrads regarding seabird conservation and management on various islands in Maine.
 Email Rosalie Borzik for more details.

 A tried-and-true next step in gaining research experience is to become a student field assistant.
 Researchers at Cornell and beyond are always looking for field help—and in recent years, adventurous Cornell undergrads have headed off to projects across North America and in countries like Borneo, Kenya, Peru, Paraguay, and South Africa.
 Here’s how to find opportunities:

-- You can also find a jobs forum at the Ornithology Exchange.
+- You can find an extensive jobs forum at the Ornithology Exchange.

 - The Animal Behavior Society hosts a more topical listing of open internships and jobs.

 - The National Science Foundation funds Research Experience for Undergraduates internships at dozens of sites, mostly within the United States.
 A bit of browsing in the “Biological Sciences” section can tell you which REU opportunities involve birds.